Hwisley/5-Year-Risk-Predictor-for-14-Diseases-v2/README.md

 ## Refactoring: Docker-based Deployment Enhancement

-**Tools & Skills:**
+**Project Duration:** Mar 2025 – Apr 2025

-Docker · Docker Compose · Cron · Python · MSSQL
+**Tools & Skills:**  Docker · Docker Compose · Cron · Python · MSSQL

 **Refactoring Highlights:**

-- Refactored the system to improve deployment and maintenance for the 5-year disease prediction solution.
+- Refactored the system as a personal project to improve deployment and maintenance.
 - Containerized a Flask-based ML auto-update system and MSSQL databases for scalable deployment.
 - Eliminated memory leaks by replacing a persistent Python script with an OS-level cron scheduler.
 - Implemented container orchestration and automated multi-service deployment using Docker Compose, enhancing operational efficiency.